ThorD125/ctfs/step_by_step.md

 ## target scanning
-sudo nmap --open #-p- for full port scan #-sV version detection #-sC default scripts #-Pn host discovery
+sudo nmap --open #-p- for full port scan #-sV version detection #-sC default scripts #-Pn host discovery (if hostname is found in nmap then add its hostname and ip to the /etc/hosts file)

 subfinder -d {domain}
 dnsgen urls.lst | httprobe